SSabitli/SSabitli/README.md

 ## Hi, I'm **Samir**

 I am a Data Science student keen on tackling complex Data, Statistics, Visualisation, and Business problems through a variety of tools.
-Through my background in Data, Business, Economics, and Finance, I am deliver flexible solutions catered to your speciifc needs.
+Through my background in Data, Business, Economics, and Finance, I deliver flexible solutions catered to your speciifc needs.

 ## Find me on